 1. Profiling leverages a wealth of data to make it easier to distinguish why members buy from you.
 Profiling is a very good baseline analytical project from which to gain member insights and develop marketing strategy by determining those characteristics most prevalent across your member base.
 Do your members own their own homes or rent?
 Have they lived in the area a long time or do they move frequently?
 Are they financially and/or technologically savvy?
 These examples are just a couple of potential data points to help you create a data-driven portrait of your members.
 Armed with this information, general marketing messaging along with product and service features can be made more relevant to your members and prospective members that you may want to target.
 Additionally,by profiling your members and prospects periodically, you have an effective way to identify shifts in your member base that could influence your marketing strategy.
 Lastly, profiling can provide the building blocks to open the doors to modeling and segmentation strategies that will allow your approach to lead to greater personalization.
-For example, below is a portion of a profile we just completed for a Medicare Advantage plan members vs. all eligible seniors in the plan footprint:

 2. Segmentation is a process for categorizing members and prospects into smaller groups, where those within the group exhibit the same set of unique attributes.
 Each “segment” is distinguishable by demographics, social economics, financial behavior, attitudes, etc. By tailoring the offering (creative/communication, product, channel, price) to different segments, you are able to better identify and meet the needs of more members.
 For example, it would be more effective to market products differently to the five segments below: